Minister and Staff

 Since 2017, her efforts have ensured that we have reliable childcare, safe spaces, Religious Education programming and staffing, and a welcoming environment for families!

-Youth Director: Sophia Belvoir
+Youth Coordinator: Sophia Belvoir (she)

 youth@uudavis.org Part time; primarily works Sundays.